 Although Jasper's former life was tragic — his mother died of the pox, his father died in prison, and his younger brother was left crying on the dock in London — his future is bright with promise.
 His new master, Elder Brewster — one of the Saints, or puke-stockings as they have been dubbed by their adversaries — is kind and looks upon Jasper as a son.
 Within days of setting sail, Jasper's kindness and willingness to help out has endeared him to almost everyone on board the Mayflower.
 However, when mischief or misfortune appear in Jasper's new life, Edward Dotey and Edward Leister lurk nearby in the shadows.
-The two Edwards are sixteen and seventeen-year old indentured servants who tease and resent Jasper because he can write.
+The two Edwards are 16- and 17-year old indentured servants who tease and resent Jasper because he can write.

 After a dangerous journey during which the prosperous winds shift to raging gales, the Mayflower makes landfall on Jasper's fourteenth birthday, November 9, 1620.
 "Didn't I say you'd have a fine birthday gift, Jasper?"
 As he stared at Mrs. Hopkins holding her newborn son Oceanus, "the light in the east broke through some clouds and shone down, making clear the outline.
 I could see trees, a forest, sandy beaches."